 Navarro, D. J. (2015).
 Learning statistics with R: A tutorial for psychology students and other beginners (Version 0.5).
 Adelaide, Australia: University of Adelaide.

-Length: Manuscripts must not exceed 10,000 words in length, including the abstract, references, and notes.
+Length: Manuscripts must not exceed 10,000 words in length, including the abstract, references and notes, but excluding the title page, tables, and figures.
 The word count must appear on the title page.
 Rare exceptions to this policy can be requested as part of the submission process (justified by the nature, number, or complexity of studies or methods reported, for example).
 Even in such cases, authors should strive to come as close as possible to 10,000 words.